logo

 • Earlier Initiatives: CARL has a long-standing history in print preservation, including the 2011 publication of a model for permanent conservation and participation in LAC’s Last Copies initiative.

-Government Information Preservation
+Preservation of Government Information

 Libraries and archives play a vital role in preserving government information, but challenges such as data scale, digital fragility, and stewardship costs threaten its longevity.